wexi/amforth-shadow/doc/source/TG/Tools.rst

 Uploader
 ........

-To transfer forth code to the microcontroller some precautions need to taken.
+To transfer forth code to the micro controller some precautions need to taken.
 During a flash write operation all interrupts are turned off.
 This may lead to lost characters on the serial line.
 One